 A Sunday Love Feast is now held in nearly 400 temples worldwide.
 Anyone can come regardless of beliefs, as we welcome all into an experience of Love.

 No one leaves hungry for a taste of the Divine!
-Dress is casual but nice. $3 donation is suggested.
+The dress is casual but nice.
+A $3 donation is suggested.